NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 To power your quadcopter, you need provide ample current to the motors and clean 3.3V power to the microcontroller and IMU.
 The vast, vast majority of bugs I encounter in PCBs like you quadcopter have to do with the power supply.
 The power supply for the quadcopter is complicated because we have two different power systems that have different requirements: The motors need maximum power — high current and high voltage — while the IMU and microcontroller, need a clean, regulated, consistent voltage and don’t requirement current.

-To do this you will need to carefully layout the battery, the voltage regulator, the jumper that connects, them and the connection between `BAT_GND` and GND.
+To do this you will need to carefully layout the battery, the voltage regulator, the jumper that connects, them and the connection between `BAT_GND` and `GND`.
 You will also need to create a set of “pours” to efficiently regulated and unregulated power to the components that need it.

 You have already built your schematic to provide separate power and ground nets to these two sets of components.
 Now we are going to exploit that separation to physically realize two, mostly separate power distribution systems that will meet these needs.